GoldenSylph/fortuna-governance-token/README.md

 # Fortuna Governance Token

-To deploy the token you should perform a comman: `npx hardhat deploy --tags token --network mainnet`.
+To deploy the token you should perform a command: `npx hardhat deploy --tags token --network mainnet`.

 The token has roles that are to regulate certain aspects of the functionality.